mufaddalali/Mufaddal-Ali/README.md

 ## Hi, I'm Mufaddal Ali Feroz 👋

-🌟 Experienced Frontend Developer 🌟
+🌟 Experienced Frontend Developer with 9+ years of expertise, crafting interactive web experiences with precision and innovation. 🌟

 ## Introduction
 With over 9 years of proven success in developing interactive web applications, employing cutting-edge technologies, and guiding junior developers to excel.